ISC-HEI/isc-hei-report/src/exec_summary.typ

   keywords: ("engineering", "data", "machine learning", "meteorology"), major : "Data engineering", // "Software engineering", "Networks and systems", "Embedded systems", "Computer security", "Data engineering""

-  bind-left: false, // Bind the left side of the page )
+  bind: right, // Bind the left side of the page
+  footer: "Executive summary", // align(right, text(0.9em)[This is some content for the footer]) )